• Skip to primary navigation

 To make the biscuits, combine Bob’s Red Mill Gluten Free 1-to-1 Baking Flour, granulated sugar, baking powder, salt and baking soda in a large bowl, then add the cubed, cold butter.

 Make sure your butter is very cold.
-I like to cube my butter and then place it in the freezer for about 30 minutes until I’m ready to use it.
+I like to cube my butter and place it in the freezer for about 30 minutes until I’m ready to use it.

 Another way is to use your hands.
 All you have to do is rub the butter with your fingertips until it is the size of peas.